DistJoin: A Decoupled Join Cardinality Estimator based on Adaptive Neural Predicate Modulation: Introduction

 In recent years, with the advancement of deep learning, numerous learned cardinality estimators~\cite{AreWeReady} have been proposed, achieving substantially higher accuracy than conventional approaches.
-These learned estimators can be broadly categorized into three types: query-driven, data-driven, and hybrid methods.
-Query-driven methods~\cite{LWXGB, MSCN, RobustMSCN, ALECE, QueryDriven2, QueryDriven3, QueryDriven4, QueryDriven5} are trained directly on pre-generated or collected workloads, using estimation error metrics (e.g., Q-Error) as the loss function.
-This approach offers flexibility and versatility, enabling adaptation to various query templates present in the training workload.
-Data-driven methods~\cite{DeepDB, FLAT, Naru, NeuroCard, Duet, FACE, ASM, BayesCard, FactorJoin} learn directly from data rather than queries, making them more resilient to workload drift and generally achieving higher accuracy.
-Hybrid methods~\cite{UAE, Duet} typically build upon data-driven approaches while incorporating both supervised and unsupervised learning techniques to further enhance estimation precision.

-With these advanced learned estimators, significant progress has been made in cardinality estimation.
-However, several unresolved issues continue to hinder the practical application of learned cardinality estimators, primarily concerning generality, accuracy, and updatability.
-As illustrated in \autoref{tab: methods_comparsion}, existing methods can address one or two of these features but often at the expense of the others.
-We conceptualize this challenge as the "Trilemma of Cardinality Estimation":

-(\romannumeral 1) \textbf{Generality.} Generality refers to the range of query templates supported by a cardinality estimation method.
-While recent advancements in learned estimators have extended support to join queries, existing methods primarily focus on equi joins and struggle to effectively support non-equi join queries.

-(\romannumeral 2) \textbf{Accuracy.} Although learned estimators generally achieve higher accuracy than conventional methods, some approaches compromise accuracy to maintain efficiency or updatability.
-Beyond mean estimation error, the scalability of model accuracy is crucial, particularly in addressing long-tail error distributions and managing error growth rates across varying join sizes and cardinality ranges.
+These learned estimators can be broadly classified into three types: query-driven, data-driven, and hybrid methods.